 In the surface layer, the OHCA2022 displayed inhomogeneous warming patterns, with positive anomalies areas adjacent to others with strong negative anomalies (Figure 1(c)).
-Largest positive anomalies were observed in the West Mediterranean, in the South Adriatic, in the eastern Ionian and northern Levantine basin.
-In the intermediate and deep layers the warming was more homogeneous and widespread i (Figures 1(d), 1(e)) where the majority of bins showed positive values of the OHCA2022 and specifically, the western and central Mediterranean areas along with the Aegean Sea showed a more pronounced warming compared to the Levantine basin, which exhibits a slight cooling in some bins of the central and eastern sectors.
-It can be stated that half of this warming in the intermediate and deep layers is due to the 2022 MHW while the other half to the long-term warming of the ocean.
-This consideration stems from comparing the current OHCA2022 with OHC trends defined by Kubin et al. (2023) To perform this study, five regions (NWM, SWM, ION, SAP and PG; coloured boxes in Figure 1(b)) were selected.
-This choice was motivated by the highest 2022 SST anomaly registered in the band 0 - 25° E (Marullo et al. 2023) and by the availability of float data in both May-September and October-December 2022 periods.
-Figure 2 shows Ta profiles for the warm season of each sector, for each MHW depth category and for the FLOAT climatology.
+Warming was more homogeneous and widespread in the intermediate and deep layers (Figures 1(d), 1(e)) where the majority of bins showed positive values of the OHCA2022.
+The western and central Mediterranean areas along with the Aegean Sea showed a more pronounced warming compared to the Levantine basin which exhibits a slight cooling in some bins of the central and eastern sectors.

+To perform this study, five regions (NWM, SWM, ION, SAP and PG; coloured boxes in Figure 1(b)) were selected as a 130 compromise between the highest OHCA2022 values and the availability of float data in both May-September (spring-summer) and October-December (fall) 2022 periods.
+Figure 2 shows $\overline{T}a$ profiles in each sector for each MHW depth category and for the FLOAT climatology.
+In the NWM and SWM sectors, float profiles were located along the boundary of cyclonic circuits as highlighted by the Absolute Dynamic Topography (Product ref. no. 3, Table 1; (Figures 2(a), 2(b)).

-Figure 2: (left panels) Median profiles of temperature anomaly computed for each sector (NWM, SWM, ION, PG, SAP) and for the 2022 warm season (May-September) using Argo floats data with respect to the 1985-2018 SDC climatology dataset.
-Black lines highlight the FLOAT climatology profiles while blue, red and green profiles indicate shallow (0-150 m), intermediate (150-700 m) and deep (> 700m) categories, respectively. (right panels) Positive and negative contours of the Absolute Dynamic Topography with 1 cm spacing are displayed by red and blue lines while the coloured dots are associated to the floats position of each category.
+135 Figure 2: Temperature anomaly profiles computed for each sector (NWM, SWM, ION, PG, SAP) and from spring-summer (May-September 2022) Argo floats data with respect to the 1985-2018 SDC climatology dataset.
+Black lines highlight the FLOAT climatology profiles while blue, red and green profiles (dots) indicate shallow (0-150 m), intermediate (150-700 m) and deep (>700m)

+categories, respectively.
+Positive and negative contours of the Absolute Dynamic Topography with 1 cm spacing are displayed by red and blue lines.